alphagov/govuk-developer-docs/source/manual/business-readiness-update-content.html.md

 2. `cd govuk-app-deployment-secrets`
 3. `bin/prep_csv ~/Downloads/your-downloaded-file.csv`
 4. Create a pull request and get it reviewed & merged.
-5. Re-deploy rummager/search-api and email-alert-api via Jenkins.
+5. Re-deploy search-api and email-alert-api via Jenkins.
-6. Run the `tag_metadata` rake task in rummager/search-api to index the contents of the new CSV, it should take 2 to 3 minutes:
+6. Run the `tag_metadata` rake task in search-api to index the contents of the new CSV, it should take 2 to 3 minutes:
     * [integration][tag_metadata_integration]
     * [staging-aws (search-api)][tag_metadata_staging_aws]
     * [production (rummager)][tag_metadata_production_r] *and* [production (search-api)][tag_metadata_production_sa]